stoplightio/spectral/docs/guides/4-custom-rulesets.md

 Targeting certain parts of an OpenAPI spec is powerful but it can become cumbersome to write and repeat complex JSON path expressions across various rules.
 Define aliases for commonly used JSON paths on a global level which can then be reused across the ruleset.

-Aliases can be defined in an array of KVP on top of the ruleset.
+Aliases can be defined in an array of key-value pairs at the root level of the ruleset.

 ```
 aliases:{